-- If a parent has a concern about the treatment of their child or a classroom procedure, the parent is encouraged to contact the school office so that the school secretary can schedule an appointment with the faculty member in question to discuss the situation.
-The appointment will be scheduled during the teacher's free period and school hours. - If the situation remains, the parent is then encouraged to contact the Headmaster to discuss the matter.
+- If a parent has a concern about the treatment of their child or a classroom procedure, the parent is encouraged to contact the faculty member in question to discuss the situation. - If the situation remains, the parent is then encouraged to contact the Head of School to discuss the matter.
 A conference may be requested in an attempt to resolve the matter to the satisfaction of all parties involved.
-In most cases, written correspondence will be provided as a means of follow-up. - If after an adequate period of time the parent still has concerns, the parent is asked to provide a written statement to the President of the CA Board of Directors regarding the circumstances.
-The Board President will contact the Headmaster upon receipt to further discuss the matter.
+In most cases, written correspondence will be provided as a means of followup.

+- If after an adequate period of time the parent still has concerns, the parent is asked to provide a written statement to the President of the CA Board of Directors regarding the circumstances.
+The Board President will contact the Head of School upon receipt to further discuss the matter.
 At that point, the Board President has the prerogative to place this issue with any board committee or pursue any other problem-solving path. - In the event that the issue is sensitive in nature or all other avenues have been exhausted, the Board President has the authority to place the matter on the agenda of the next regularly scheduled meeting of the CA Board of Directors.